Introduction to Google Data Studio

 Step 8: Date Range & Filters

 This Date range option is to set up the calendar option and see the number of the active dates of data that is connected.
-We are seeing the data between 12th Nov’19 to 11th Dec’19; like the same, we can choose the specific period to see.
+For example, we are seeing the data between 12th Nov’19 to 11th Dec’19; like the same, we can choose the specific period to see.
 Another option is Filter control, where we see the types of filters on the sheet or connection; by choosing the one among them, the data is segregated.

 Step 9: Formatting & Contouring